Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 * Use the Pyomo ``tostr()`` function (``from pyomo.common.formatting import tostr``) to print the results of black-boxes for more meaningful printouts
 * Align input and output declarations just as is recommended for optimization variable and constant declarations
 * Declare an input/output all on one line, no matter what the style guides say
-* This interface is really designed for subject matter experts who are not python users to have a simple, easy path to include their tools into a python based optimization architecture.
-Try to let them build their own models as a means of fostering trust in the optimization tools
+* * This interface is designed for subject matter experts who are not Python users to have a simple, easy path to include their tools/models into a Python based optimization architecture.
 * Embrace units.
 They will save you so many times, it is well worth the minor additional overhead
-* Pyomo units work slightly diffenrently than pint (for those with pint experience), but those differences should be hidden from the model creator for the most part
+* Pyomo units work slightly differently than pint (for those with pint experience), but those differences should be hidden from the model creator for the most part
-* It is common to use this framework to call to a piece of software external to python
+* It is common to use this framework to call to a piece of software external to Python
 * A model summary can be printed by calling ``print(model_instance.summary)``